Axial-SQL/AxialSqlTools/README.md

 ## Contributing

-We believe in the power of community and are open to any ideas or bug reports.
-Your contributions are what make this tool better every day.
-If you have ideas for new features or have encountered a bug, please feel free to submit them in this repository.
+Axial SQL Tools is maintained as an open-source project, and community participation is encouraged.
+Contributions can include bug reports, feature ideas, documentation improvements, query library additions, testing, and code changes.

 ### Submitting Ideas and Bugs

 1. Submit bugs in the [Issues](https://github.com/Axial-SQL/AxialSqlTools/issues) section of this repository.
 2. Add ideas in the [Discussions](https://github.com/Axial-SQL/AxialSqlTools/discussions) section.

-We appreciate your feedback and contributions!
+All constructive feedback and contributions are appreciated.

 ## Acknowledgements

-This project stands on the shoulders of the many developers and authors who have publicly shared their work.
-I am not an expert in C# or VSIX development, so the creation of this tool would not have been possible without the invaluable resources and examples published by others on GitHub.
-We do not claim any copyright over the work derived from these contributions.
-Our aim is to give back to the community by sharing this tool, and we are deeply grateful for the guidance and inspiration provided by the broader developer community.
+This project stands on the shoulders of the many developers, SQL Server professionals, and authors who have publicly shared their work.
+The maintainers are grateful for the resources, examples, discussions, and guidance published by the broader developer community.
+Axial SQL Tools aims to give back by keeping the extension open, useful, and accessible.

 ## License

 This tool is distributed freely under the Apache-2.0 license, with no warranty implied.
-It is an internal tool that we use daily at our organization.

 ## Disclaimer

 This extension is provided "as is", with all faults, defects, and errors, and without warranty of any kind.
-The creators do not offer support and are not responsible for any damage or loss resulting from the use of this tool.
+The maintainers and contributors do not offer guaranteed support and are not responsible for any damage or loss resulting from the use of this tool.

 ---

-Thank you for using the Axial SQL Tools SSMS Addin!
-We hope it makes your work with SQL Server significantly more efficient!
+Thank you for using the Axial SQL Tools SSMS Add-in.
+The project community hopes it makes your work with SQL Server significantly more efficient.